magagr/adp_project/report_template.md

 % Agile Development Processes Project Report
   Team X
-% Team Member A; Team Member B
+% Team Member A, name and email; Team Member B, name and email etc.
 %

 This is the project report template.